b-zhao/ML_patent_study/docs/index.md

 |4|0(Linear Regression)|N/A|N/A|379.8|258.7|0.472|
 |5|1|128|Sigmoid|358.94|244.2|0.4985|

-Overall, the best result achieved with DNN is from experiment x, which achieves the RMSE at xxx.
+Overall, the best result achieved with DNN is from experiment 2, which achieves the RMSE at 358.14.

 ### Result On Fine-Tuned Dataset
 With Isolation Forest Algorithm, we remove some outlier samples in the train dataset.
 With the fine-tuned dataset, we trained a new deep model.
 The parameter setting and result are shown below: